 We don’t really see gold as an investment, more as financial insurance.

-So we look at holding gold instead of holding cash.
+So we look at holding gold as an alternative to holding cash.
 If we have money in the bank then we hold gold as an insurance policy against that money.
 And at times the “risk” is greater so it makes sense to hold more gold than cash.
 The current period since about the year 2000ish we see as one of those times.

 We look at our gold holdings as “cash”, and then consider whether to invest a portion of savings into other investments such as shares, property etc.